Hallowed Ground

 After hiking up the steep terrain, we could see in the distance the grave markers along the mountainside.
 As we approached them you could see all the gifts left behind by those who came to pay their respects.
 Then, I realized this was an actual site where a brave hero lost their life to protect others.
 A tear came down my face as I looked around and saw one grave then another grave as all 12 grave markers came into view including 2 more on the top of the ridge.

-As we hiked up the steep ridge, we realized this was the actually area were the 14 raced up the hillside as the rapidly spreading fire was ragging below them.
-Witness reported the flames reached 200 - 300 feet as it overtook the firefighters and crossed over the ridgeline.
+As we hiked up the steep ridge, we realized this was the actually area where the 14 raced up the hillside as the rapidly spreading fire was ragging below them.
+A witness reported that the flames reached 200 - 300 feet as they crossed over the ridgeline and overtook the firefighters.

 After paying our respects, I said a prayer for all these heroes and all the other firefighters across our nation.
-As were hiking the last part of the trail, I was wondering how we could say thank you to firefighters, especially the 14 heroes that perished on this mountain.
-Then, a few minutes later we saw a long single file line of hikers coming straight towards us.
-As they got closer, I realized they were firefighters.
-Unbelievable, this was our chance to thank them on this mountain.
+While hiking the last part of the trail, I wondered how we could thank firefighters, especially the 14 heroes who lost their lives there.
+A few minutes later, we saw a long line of hikers approaching in single file.
+It didn't take long for me to realize they were firefighters as they got closer.
+What an incredible opportunity to say thanks to them up here.
 We found out they were training that day on very hallowed ground!

 Prineville Hotshots: Kathi Beck, Tamera Bickett, Scott Blecha, Levi Brinkley, Douglas Dunbar, Terri Hagen, Bonnie Holtby, Rob Johnson, Jon Kelso